 School Board Goals & Guardrails

-Last fall, the School Board conducted a series of steering committee meetings, community forums and listening sessions to solicit feedback and provide direction for shaping the District’s priorities.
+Fall 2019, the School Board conducted a series of steering committee meetings, community forums and listening sessions to solicit feedback and provide direction for shaping the District’s priorities.
 After consolidating the breadth of public input, several priorities clearly emerged:

 - Improving reading proficiency

 - Students should graduate with essential life skills and be college and/or career ready

 - Educational opportunities should be equitable for all students in the District

 - A diverse and highly professional workforce is essential for the success of all students